 The QA manager is the only key management position in the QA organization.
-The minimum qualifications for the QA Manager position are a Bachelor's degree (or equivalent), quality assurance-related experience, nuclear industry experience, and supervisory or management experience.
+The minimum qualifications for the QA Manager position are a Bachelor's degree (or equivalent), four years of quality assurance-related experience, two years of nuclear industry experience, and one year of supervisory or management experience.